Residency (medicine): India

+Italy

+In Italy, after completing a cycle of 6 years of studies, students get the title of "Medico generico" (generic physician), and are authorized to limited activities, like: teach first aid practices, act as temporary substitute of a primary care physician or issue medical certificates for sports purposes.

+Later the physicians can complete the studies with a specialization training.

+Such specialization is required even to practice as family doctor or primary care physician.

+Resident is translated as: "specializzanda" or "specializzando" according to gender.

 Mexico

-In Mexico physicians need to take the ENARM (National Test for Aspirants to Medical Residency) (Spanish, Examen Nacional de Aspirantes a Residencias Medicas) in order to have a chance for a medical residency in the field they wish to specialize.
+In Mexico, physicians need to take the ENARM (National Test for Aspirants to Medical Residency) (Spanish: Examen Nacional de Aspirantes a Residencias Médicas) in order to have a chance for a medical residency in the field they wish to specialize.
 The physician is allowed to apply to only one speciality each year.
 Some 35,000 physicians apply and only 8000 are selected.
 The selected physicians bring their certificate of approval to the hospital that they wish to apply (Almost all the hospitals for medical residency are from government based institutions).
-The certificate is valid only once per year and if the resident decides to drop residency and try to enter to a different speciality she will need to take the test one more time (no limit of attempts).
+The certificate is valid only once per year and if the resident decides to drop residency and try to enter a different speciality she will need to take the test one more time (no limit of attempts).
 All the hosting hospitals are affiliated to a public/private university and this institution is the responsible to give the degree of "specialist".
 This degree is unique but equivalent to the MD used in the UK and India.
 In order to graduate, the trainee is required to present a thesis project and defend it.

 The length of the residencies is very similar to the American system.
 The residents are divided per year (R1, R2, R3, etc.).
-After finishing the trainee may decide if he wants to sub-specialize (equivalency to fellowship) and the usual length of sub-specialty training ranges from two to four years.
+After finishing, the trainee may decide if he wants to sub-specialize (equivalency to fellowship) and the usual length of sub-specialty training ranges from two to four years.
 In Mexico the term "fellow" is not used.

-The residents are paid by the hosting hospital, about US$1000–1100 (paid in Mexican pesos).
-Foreign physicians do not get paid and indeed are required to pay an annual fee of $1000 to the university institution that the hospital is affiliated with.

 All the specialties in Mexico are board certified and some of them have a written and an oral component, making these boards ones of the most competitive in Latin America.

+Nigeria

+Medical residency in Nigeria is a structured postgraduate training program designed to produce specialists in various fields of medicine and dentistry.
+The training is overseen by two primary institutions: